CallaDuffield/Data-Journalism-Final-Project/README.md

 # Data-Journalism-Final-Project
-This repository documents my analysis of change in California's wildfire spread from 2016 to 2021 and Cal Fire's funding and legislation response.
+This repository documents my analysis of change in California's wildfire spread from 2016 to 2021 and Cal Fire's grant response.

 # Analysis 1: How many acres were burned by California wildfires in 2016 and 2021?
 What is the percent change between the two years?
 ## Data Analysis Process:
   1) Select the "2021" sheet.